 The full Class 12 Maths NCERT Solutions library from Collegedunia is mapped below.

-this chapter: available above as a free PDF download, aligned to the 2026-27 NCERT Class 12 Mathematics syllabus.
+This chapter's solutions are available above as a free PDF download, aligned to the 2026-27 NCERT Class 12 Mathematics syllabus.

 Exercise-wise Breakdown of the Application of Derivatives Chapter